 | 2011 |

-NEK4 serine/threonine kinase was identified as a component of both the RPGRIP1- and RPGRIP1L-associated protein complexes via tandem affinity purification and mass spectrometry.
-In ciliated cells, NEK4 localizes to basal bodies, and in ciliated organs it localizes to the ciliary rootlet.
-Knockdown of NEK4 in ciliated cells significantly decreased cilium assembly, establishing a role for NEK4 in cilium dynamics and suggesting RPGRIP1/RPGRIP1L serve as cilium-specific scaffolds recruiting a NEK4 signaling network. |
+NEK4 serine/threonine kinase was identified as a prominent component of both the RPGRIP1- and RPGRIP1L-associated protein complexes by tandem affinity purification/mass spectrometry.
+In ciliated cells, NEK4 localizes to basal bodies, and in ciliated organs it is detected at the ciliary rootlet.
+Knockdown of NEK4 in ciliated cells caused a significant decrease in cilium assembly, establishing a role for NEK4 in cilium dynamics. |

 Human molecular genetics |